Guide for gentle care

 CARE

-Although cotton doesn’t reject dirt like wool, it’s easy to clean with water.
-Stains can be removed from the rug with gentle rubbing with a damp cleaning cloth and a mild detergent.
+While cotton may not repel dirt like wool, it’s easy to clean with water.
+Stains can be gently removed by blotting with a damp cloth and mild detergent.
+Remember to avoid scrubbing to keep the fibers in good condition.

 WASHING

-We recommend a gentle hand wash or flat wash at 30 degrees (80F) for Finarte cotton rugs.
+We recommend a gentle hand wash or flat wash at 30 degrees Celsius (80°F) for Finarte cotton rugs.
 Machine washing or the use of a pressure washer is not permitted.
-When washing the rug by yourself, please use a mild detergent and do not soak the rug.
-Wash the striped rugs along with the stripes and rinse the rug thoroughly.
-Dry the cotton mat in a shady place on a flat surface or hang it to dry so that the water drains along with the stripes.
-Wet rug must not be rolled or folded.
+When washing the rug yourself, please use a mild detergent and avoid soaking the rug.
+Wash the striped rugs in line with the stripes, and rinse the rug thoroughly.
+Dry the cotton rug in a shady place on a flat surface or hang it to dry so that the water drains along the stripes.
+A wet rug should not be rolled or folded.

-Read our more detailed tips for self-washing cotton rugs here.
-Although our tips are written for washing rugs outdoors, you can use the instructions also for washing rugs indoors.
-Take the environment into account, and please wash the rugs in a place where the washing water does not enter the water system directly.
-For big-sized cotton rugs, we always recommend professional cleaning.
-Big-sized rugs can be very heavy when wet and thus difficult to handle and get dry.
+For more detailed tips on washing cotton rugs yourself, you can read our guide here.
+Although our tips are tailored for washing rugs outdoors, you can also apply these instructions for washing rugs indoors.
+Please consider the environment and wash the rugs in a location where the washing water does not directly enter the water system.
+For larger cotton rugs, we always recommend professional cleaning, as they can be very heavy when wet, making them difficult to handle and dry.

-You can wash your rugs also in clean snow in winter.
-You can find our tips for snow washing rugs from here.
+You can also wash your rugs in clean snow during winter.
+Find our tips for snow washing rugs here.

 CARE